vvenla/trumponator/files/suvidiary.md

 2) Sampling - it would be good to develop sampling method for selecting the sample data set (for test and train data sets).
 Python code to be created
 3) Data wrangling - methods used in this course.
 Python code to be created.

+Visualizing -animated line graph of the stock market after the tweets.
+Python code to be created, examples can be found in web.